AntonIVT/Optimization/README.md

 ## Introduction

-I've optimized a hash table that can be used like a dictionary.
+I worked with a hash table that can be used like a dictionary.
 By a word, we can get the translation of that word, the goal is to reduce this time.
-I've used both algorithmic and low-level optimization methods.
+In this work I used both algorithmic and low-level optimization methods.
-I used hashing with separate chaining and for "chains" I used my own structure List.
+Also I worked with hash table with separate chaining and for "chains" I used my own structure List.

 ### Analysis